 Ensure sign-ups for all Sub-Clubs and Activities are available at the General Membership meetings.

-Provide Newsletter and Public Relations chairs with a flyer or detailed information for publication about upcoming activities.
+Provide Newsletter Chair and 3rd Vice President with a flyer or detailed information for publication about upcoming activities.

 Collect designated fees for events and remit to Treasurer within three (3) business days.